-- Continue to participate in basin-wide or regional groups such as ENWRA, the Lower Platte River Consortium, Lower Platte River Basin Coalition, and the Lower Platte River Corridor Alliance. - 2.
-Continue to assess the need to amend the IMP to achieve consistency with the Lower Platte Basin Water Management Plan, specifically with stream depletion-based limits on new groundwater and surface water uses. - 3.
-Continue respective public outreach activities and seek additional opportunities for joint public outreach events and publications. - 4.
-Continue to evaluate the need for modifications to the LPSNRD streamgage network. - Continue to conduct quarterly coordination meetings with LPSNRD and NeDNR staff to discuss IMP and related action items.
-Include the LPSNRD Integrated Management Subcommittee members on coordination meetings twice per year. - 6.
+- 1. Continue to participate in basin-wide or regional groups such as ENWRA, the Lower Platte River Consortium, Lower Platte River Basin Coalition, and the Lower Platte River Corridor Alliance. - 2.
+Continue to assess the need to amend the IMP to achieve consistency with the Lower Platte Basin Water Management Plan, specifically with stream depletion-based limits on new groundwater and surface water uses. - Continue respective public outreach activities and seek additional opportunities for joint public outreach events and publications. - 4.
+Continue to evaluate the need for modifications to the LPSNRD streamgage network. - 5.
+Continue to conduct quarterly coordination meetings with LPSNRD and NeDNR staff to discuss IMP and related action items.
+Include the LPSNRD Water Resources Subcommittee members on coordination meetings twice per year. - 6.
 Development, testing, and incorporation of AEM data for the LPMT model. - 7.
-Ongoing Annual reporting and tracking requirements for IMP and Basin Plan.
+Ongoing Annual reporting and tracking requirements for IMP and Basin Plan. - 8.
+IMP language updates to better align with Basin Plan.